Why Dental Care???

 Left unchecked, the infection grows, with pockets forming deep under the gums.
 The bacteria start to eat away at the ligaments that connect the teeth to the bone, and eventually, the bone itself.
-Gums recede, teeth get lose, the breath can stink.
+Gums recede, teeth get loose, the breath can stink.

 More dental visits will be required to try to resolve the problem at this stage.

 Over the past several years there has been a lot of press coverage about the links between the health of our mouths and connections to cardiovascular disease, stroke, diabetes, inflammation in the body and possible problems during pregnancy.